Fingers that change color

 - Has the color change occurred before?

-- Does cold or emotion cause the fingers or toes to turn white or blue?
+- Does the cold or changes in your emotions cause your fingers or toes to turn white or blue?

-- Did this occur after you had anesthesia?
+- Did the skin color changes occur after you had anesthesia?

 - Do you smoke?